 I took a sip of all four.
 You can definitely tell a difference.
 Both the Fiji water and the Icelandic Glacial go down so smooth.
 They taste amazing!
 Who knew water could taste so good.
 My personal favorite though was Icelandic Glacial.
 It literally tastes like your drinking a cloud or snow.
 It is hard to explain but it tastes awesome!

 If you are looking at alkaline water then I definitely recommend giving the two above a try.
+And remember, when buying alkaline water, remember to store in a cool place.

 Icelandic Glacial Water